transloadit/uppy/website/src/docs/informer.md

 })
 ```

+<a class="TryButton" href="/examples/dashboard/">Try it live</a>

-[Try it live](/examples/dashboard/) - The Informer plugin is included in the Dashboard by default.
+The Informer plugin is included in the Dashboard by default.

 ## Installation